-Kat Meyers is a staff attorney in the Civil Practice Law Reform Unit in which she focuses on housing policy and law.
+Kat Meyers is a staff attorney in the Civil Practice Housing Justice Unit in which she focuses on representing tenants in housing court.

-Prior to her current position, she was a staff attorney in the Tenant Rights Coalition in the Bronx Neighborhood Office in which she represented tenant associations in affirmative litigation.
+Prior to her current position, she was a staff attorney in the Law Reform Unit, working on housing law and policy.
+Kat was also an attorney with the Tenant Rights Coalition in which she represented tenant associations in affirmative litigation.
 Throughout her career, she has focused on housing and government benefits issues with respect to housing subsidies.
-While a member of the Housing Unit, she represented hundreds of tenants in housing court, and in Article 78 proceedings with regard to terminations or denials from Section 8 voucher programs.

-Kat received her B.A. in Contemporary Race Relations and Human Rights from New York University and her J.D. from City University of New York School of Law.
+Kat received her B.A. from the Gallatin School at New York University and her J.D. from City University of New York School of Law.

 Nakeeb Siddique is the Director of Housing for The Legal Aid Society’s Brooklyn Neighborhood Office.
 He primarily defends tenants in eviction proceedings in Brooklyn, where he also grew-up.
 Nakeeb started with The Legal Aid Society as a Staff Attorney in 2011 and became a Supervising Attorney in 2016.
 He was previously a litigation associate at Kramer Levin Naftalis & Frankel, LLP and was a law clerk from 2006 to 2008 to the Honorable Deborah A. Batts, United States District Judge, Southern District of New York.
 Nakeeb graduated from Swarthmore College in 2001, and from Fordham University School of Law in 2006.

-Leah Goodridge is a litigator and educator with over a decade of experience in community empowerment, housing rights and racial justice.
-Currently Leah serves as Supervising Attorney of the Housing Project at Mobilization for Justice.
-There, she leads a team of paralegals and attorneys which provide legal representation to tenants in eviction and administrative proceedings.
-Leah has a wide range of litigation experience, including several published decisions and arguing before the New York State Court of Appeals.
+Leah Goodridge (IG: leahfrombklyn) is a litigator and educator with over a decade of experience in community empowerment, housing rights and racial justice.
+Currently Leah serves as the Managing Attorney for Housing Policy at Mobilization for Justice.
+There, she leads housing policy efforts and a team of attorneys which provide legal representation to tenants in court proceedings.
+Leah has a wide range of housing litigation experience, several published decisions and has argued before the New York State Court of Appeals.